templeblock/Automatic_Image_Colorizer/README.md

   <img src="static/img/demo_pics/demo_pic1.png"/>
 </p>

-Function: Automatically colors black & white images
+Automatically colors black & white images

-Personal Project.
-Web development using Python (Flask).
-Modify the algorithm for website integration.
-Deployment on AWS cloud.
+This is a personal project with a focus on learning deep learning in computer vision, web development using Python (Flask), modifying the algorithm for website integration, and deployment on AWS cloud.

 Based off of a pre-trained image colorization [algorithm](https://arxiv.org/abs/1603.08511) made by Richard Zhang, Phillip Isola, and Alexei A. Efros.